 Getting large amounts of vitamin B-12 through vitamin B-12 injections isn't likely to harm your health.
 But vitamin B-12 can interfere with the effectiveness of some medications, so if you receive vitamin B-12 injections, be sure to let your doctor know.

 If you're hoping to lose weight, resist the lure of quick and easy solutions.
 What counts is a healthy lifestyle.
-Enjoy healthier foods and include physical activity in your daily routine.
+Enjoy healthier foods in appropriate quantities and include physical activity in your daily routine.

 March 29, 2018

 See more Expert Answers

 - Vitamin B12.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed June 2, 2015.